james1236/backseat.nvim/backseat.md

 19     }
 20 }
 ### Response:
-Readability rating: 1/5 - Awful (Issue report max length of 7) 7 issues found:
+This code snippet has awful readability: 1/5 rating (Issue report max length of 7) 7 issues found:
 Line 4: The class name Logic is too generic
 Line 6: The variable name sc is unclear.
 A more meaningful name could be scanner.
 Line 7: The variable name n is unclear.
 A more meaningful name could be arraySize or numElements.